 Drupal Security Team.
 All about it.

 The Drupal project has announced the existence of its Security Team in 2005 and now and then rotates team leadership.
-Nowadays the improvement of new technologies gives way to detect issues that are indistinct and difficult to recognize, because code doesn’t commonly “unexpectedly become insecure”.
-A great amount of skills, knowledge and experience is directed to make Drupal as secure as possible.
+Nowadays the improvement of new technologies gives way to detect issues that are indistinct and difficult to recognize because code doesn’t commonly “unexpectedly become insecure”.
+A lot of skills, knowledge, and experience is directed to make Drupal as secure as possible.
 Today the Drupal Security Team is a grown-up, multifarious group, now including about 40 of the world’s leading web-security experts (none of them are robots, despite their skill and efficiency).
-They check and determine problems that arise “in the trenches”, they also work to increase security of the Drupal project.
-Members of the team are hard-working volunteers from different countries across 3 continents, involving those from Belgium, Canada, England, France, Germany, Hungary, Ireland, Japan and the Unites States.
+They check and determine problems that arise “in the trenches”, they also work to increase the security of the Drupal project.
+Members of the team are hard-working volunteers from different countries across 3 continents, involving those from Belgium, Canada, England, France, Germany, Hungary, Ireland, Japan and the United States.
 The team involves people from consultancies, Drupal service suppliers, government providers for cooperation, as well as non-profit, profit and educational organizations.